Cracovian Almanac for the Year 1474

 Cracow (Poland) — 1474

-The oldest known print in Poland, a broadside astronomical wall calendar produced only twenty years after the invention of the printing press
+The oldest known incunabulum from present-day Poland: a fascinating astronomical wall calendar, created just twenty years after the invention of the printing press by the Bavarian itinerant printer Kasper Straube

 1. The single sheet was printed in Latin by the itinerant Bavarian printer Kasper Straube in 1473